 7. You turn on iPhone by pressing the top right button on the side until the power slide function returns to the screen.
 Remember, if you don’t need all the phones functions you can save battery and EMF exposure by turning off WiFi and BlueTooth in Settings and eliminate all electromagnetic radiation by using an adapter and wiring up your iPhone.

-Ultraviolet Light Zaps Phone Germs: Phone Soap
+Ultraviolet Light Zaps Phone Germs: Phone Soap is safe for the phone.

 Keep That Dirty Phone Out Of Your Hands